Your Ultimate Residential HVAC Checklist

 • Ducts that are tangled, kinked or located in places like the garage or attic will also affect the indoor temperatures.

-You can correct some duct performance issues yourself by using metal tape or mastic sealant (never duct tape) to insulate ducts within accessible spaces such as the garage, unfinished basement, or attic.
-Make sure that the vent connections are properly sealed where they meet the walls, floor, or ceiling, as these are areas that are prone to ductwork leaks and faulty connections.
+You can correct some duct performance issues yourself, such as maintaining drain lines and bearings, by using metal tape or mastic sealant (never duct tape) to insulate ducts within accessible spaces such as the garage, unfinished basement, or attic.
+Make sure that the vent connections are properly sealed where they meet the walls, floor, or ceiling, as these are areas that are prone to leaks and faulty connections.

 If the DIY route doesn’t resolve your air loss issue, contact your HVAC contractor.
 Ducts that are behind walls and ceilings can be difficult to access and repair yourself, so seek professional assistance.
-A properly structured and well-sealed duct system will support your home’s comfort and energy-efficiency.
+A properly structured and well-sealed duct system, using our business maintenance checklist, will support your home’s comfort and energy-efficiency.

 Keep your home energy-efficient

-When you make your home more energy-efficient, it puts less pressure on your system.
+When you make your home more energy-efficient by using the checklist, it puts less pressure on your system.
 You can reduce your climate control needs during the summer by ensuring that your attic is well-ventilated, closing your blinds or curtains to keep out sunlight during the hottest times of the day, and even cooking outside to limit the amount of heat thrown off by your kitchen appliances.

 Similarly, in the winter you can: